jeremytammik/tbc/a/1577_forge_ids_install.md

 - [RvtFader](https://github.com/jeremytammik/RvtFader) &ndash; C# .NET Revit add-in to calculate and display signal attenuation using AVF
 - [ForgeFader](https://github.com/jeremytammik/forgefader) &ndash; Forge viewer extension to calculate and display signal attenuation, cf. the [online demo](https://forge-rcdb.autodesk.io/configurator?id=59041f250007f5c0eef482f2)

+Interestingly enough, moving your app development out of the specialised .NET Revit API into a much more generic JavaScript based development platform makes development easier, faster, enables much better integration with other components, and provides access to a  larger number of existing libraries for almost any conceivable task.

 Furthermore, if you really do require Revit specific functionality, e.g., you wish to modify the BIM and write `RVT` files, and want to provide your app to a large or unlimited number of users in a flexible fashion, not necessarily bound to a full-fledged Revit desktop installation, be aware that we are continuing to work hard on a Forge design automation API to [provide all you need online, aka Revit I/O](http://thebuildingcoder.typepad.com/blog/about-the-author.html#5.28b).